technicfan/nrc-wrapper-go/README.md

 - this is not official and not affiliated with NoRiskClient
     - if issues occur first look if this project is the cause
 - first launch takes longer as it needs to download everything
-- on Windows there is no way to replace the current process, so minecraft will just continue running if you terminate the instance from your launcher
+- ~~on Windows there is no way to replace the current process, so minecraft will just continue running if you terminate the instance from your launcher~~
+    - managed to fix it with winjobs using a 5yo go package (i don't really know, what this is though :))